 Mother’s Day Activities

-Mother’s Day in the U.S. is on May 12.
+Mother’s Day in the U.S. is on the second Sunday in May.
 Are you ready to shower your mother with gifts and praise?
 Make her feel really special because you know she does a lot for you!
 And don’t forget the other “moms” in your life, too: grandmothers, aunts, step-mothers, even teachers.

 Here are some videos, articles, and activities to get you inspired to give your mom a perfect day.